IAMSSROBINSON/grocery-list/grocery_list.md

 - execute function from controller to model that takes an id and finds the itemObject with a matching id and removes that object from the list of all items in the data source
 - when item is removed from the ui and the data source the local storage needs to be updated with the new state of the data source
 - in the controller stringify the data and set it

+## Checked list item
+If a user clicks on the checkbox of a list item the data source needs update the property isChecked for the object that represents that list item.
+If the value is true then toggle to false, if the value is false then toggle to true.
+This state must also be reflected in the UI each time it is changed but do not repaint the entire UI just target and update the element in question.
+- user clicks on list item checkbox
+- trigger event in view on list item container
+- catch event on the checkbox element by confirming className in controller handler
+- update from there